Getting to know Udaipur

 It is an artificial lake named after Maharana Fateh Singh of Udaipur and Mewar, constructed north-west of Udaipur, to the north of Lake Pichola in the 1680s.

-It is beautiful during the sunset, makes it most attractive place Udaipur to visit.
+It is beautiful during the sunset, makes it the most attractive place Udaipur to visit.

-During our short trip to Udaipur we did not what to rush through all the spots just to mark them as seen.
+During our short trip to Udaipur, we did not what to rush through all the spots just to mark them as seen.
 Our guide Mr. Imran suggested us to visit The Monsoon Palace, also known as the Sajjan Garh Palace on top of a hill.
-You can’t miss it because it was visble from all the prats of Udiapur.
+You can’t miss it because it was visible from all the parts of Udaipur.

-It is said that originally this Palace was built to get a glimpse of Maharana Sajjan Singh’s hometown Chittargarh.
-Also the panoramic view of Udaipur was outstanding from the palace.
+It is said that originally this Palace was built to get a glimpse of Maharana Sajjan Singh’s hometown Chittorgarh.
+Also, the panoramic view of Udaipur was outstanding from the palace.
 It’s only 5 km away from Udaipur at an elevation of 2268 ft.

-I definitely recommend to visit this 19th. century built palace if you are in Udaipur and looking for something interesting.
+I definitely recommend visiting this 19th. century built palace if you are in Udaipur and looking for something interesting.

 The Palace has various towers, arches and domes and consists of several places that together from the wonderful City Place.
-The main part of the palace is now designated as a museum displaying historical artefacts.
-You can’t afford not to visit this place.
+The main part of the palace is now designated as a museum displaying historical artifacts.
+You can’t afford to miss visiting this place.

 Now a hotel ((Taj Lake Palace), The Lake Palace was originally called Jag Niwas Palace and served as a summer palace.
 Built between 1743 and 1746 on the island near Jagmandir Palace in Lake Pichola.

 A visit to Udaipur is incomplete without taking a boat ride to the Jag Mandir Palace, built on an island in the Lake Pichola.
 It is also called the “Lake Garden Palace”.
-Boat is the only way to reach this palace.
+The boat is the only way to reach this palace.